MacroUniverse/Go-Solver/README.md

 * Clean tree to show whinning strategy.
 * After resolving a trivial ko, the downstream ko nodes should be solved as well, left only with non-trivial ko's.
 * eat_pos() did not consider eating two groups at the same time
+* Ko child is equivalent to a normal child when calculating parent score.
+So there is no need to check other children when a ko child wins.
+* KO_ONLY should probably be split into KO_GOOD, KO_BAD, KO_FAIR.